aip-dev/google.aip.dev/pages/general/adopting.md

 ### Updating the URL

-To run the AIP infrastructure as a GitHub Page in a another repository, the `_config.yaml` file must be updated to work correctly in the new repo.
+To run the AIP infrastructure as a GitHub Page in a another repository, the _config.yaml` file must be updated to work correctly in the new repo.

-If a new custom domain and CNAME have been created for your AIP, only the `url` property will need to be updated to the new domain.
+If a new custom domain and CNAME have been created for your AIP, only the url property will need to be updated to the new domain.

 ```
 url: https://aip.dev
 ```

-If you are not creating a new domain, it will be necessary to add the `baseurl` property to the `_config.yaml`.
-This property should contain any additional path information that may be appended to the domain in the `url`.
+If you are not creating a new domain, it will be necessary to add the baseurl property to the _config.yaml.
+This property should contain any additional path information that may be appended to the domain in the url.

 For example, assume GitHub user jdoe123 forked the aip project into a repository named my-aips.
-If this user served the content from their master branch, the url to the GitHub pages would be `https://jdoe123.github.io/my-aips/`.
-The accompanying `_config.yaml` would be configured as follows:
+If this user served the content from their master branch, the url to the GitHub pages would be https://jdoe123.github.io/my-aips/.
+The accompanying _config.yaml` would be configured as follows:

 ```